Cohomology of a Hamiltonian T-space with involution

 and define, using it, the following {\it equivariant Morse counting series}

-where the sum is taken over all connected components $Z$ of $C$.
+where the sum is taken over all components $Z$ of $C$.

-The following version of the equivariant Morse inequalities is a particular case of \cite[Th.~7]{BrFar4},\cite[Th.~1.7]{BrFar3}. \th{BrFar} Suppose that $G$ is a compact Lie group, acting on a closed manifold $M$, and let $\F$ be an equivariant flat vector bundle over $M$.
-Then for any non-degenerate (in the sense of Bott) $G$-equivariant function $f:M\to\RR$, there exists a formal power series $\calQ(t)$ with non-negative integer coefficients, such that
+The following version of the equivariant Morse inequalities is a particular case of \cite[Th.~2.6]{BrSil} (see also \cite[Th.~7]{BrFar4},\cite[Th.~1.7]{BrFar3}). \th{BrFar} Suppose that $G$ is a compact Lie group, acting on a closed manifold $M$, and let $\F$ be an equivariant flat vector bundle over $M$.
+Then for any $G$-equivariant Kirwan-Morse function $f:M\to\RR$, there exists a formal power series $\calQ(t)$ with non-negative integer coefficients, such that

 \eth